 What if there was a better solution?

-It’s expensive to move – so you want to know that you are spending your hard earned money without good reason. – so let’s take a look at this in more detail so that when you next decide to move you can do it with all the information you need to make the right decision for you.
+It’s expensive to move – so you want to know that you are spending your hard earned money without good reason. – so let’s take a look at the reasons to move house in more detail so that when you next decide to move you can do it with all the information you need to make the right decision for you.

 So – you’ve decided to move.